-Office Hours: TBD in FAC 428
+Office Hours: 2:30-4:00pm, Wednesdays in FAC 428

 Introduction

 The modern engineer must also be a data scientist.
 The future holds more data, not less.
 In particular engineering datasets are becoming ever larger.
 The purpose of this course is to teach students how to be comfortable working with data that they might not necessary be able to see in its raw form.
 Leveraging the database and supercomputing resources of the Texas Advanced Computing Center, the student who completes this course should be able to gather, clean, merge, store, analyze, and visualize various types and sizes of datasets.